 - 1. All modules are at undergraduate level only. - 2.
 Students enrolled on Study Option 1 are required to study the entire module. - 3.
 Within each level, all modules are interlinked and students would thus have to be enrolled in all modules.
 Taking an individual Architecture (AR) module is therefore not possible. - 4.
-Whilst the University makes every effort to ensure that this information is correct at the time of updating (April 2023), it cannot accept responsibility for omissions or subsequent changes.
-Module availability and content may be subject to change, as part of the University's policy of continuous improvement and development.
+Whilst the University makes every effort to ensure that this information is correct at the time of updating (April 2025), it cannot accept responsibility for omissions or subsequent changes.
+Module availability and content may be subject to change, as part of the University's policy of continuous improvement and development. - 5.
+Details of assessment for students enrolled on either Study Option 2 or 3 where provided are indicative only and may also be subject to change as part of the above policy.

-Module Code Title Su itabili ty Level 5 - Intermediate AR5005 Reading: Architecture is Seen by Each of Us Differently 1 2 AR5006 Professional Practice: Architecture Is Shaped by Society 1 2 AR5007 Studio: Architecture is Formed by Climate & Comfort 1 2 AR5008 Making & Representing: Architecture is Found in Play 1 2 Level 6 - Advanced AR6005 Reading: Architecture is a Common Ground 1 2 AR6006 Professional Practice & Making: Architecture Requires Ethics and Competence 1 2 AR6007 Studio: Architecture Is 1 2
+Module Code Level Title AR5005 5 Reading: Architecture is Seen by Each of Us Differently AR5006 5 Professional Practice: Architecture Is Shaped by Society AR5007 5 Studio: Architecture is Formed by Climate & Comfort AR5008 5 Making & Representing: Architecture is Found in Play AR6005 6 Reading: Architecture is a Common Ground 1, 2 AR6006 6 Professional Practice & Making: Architecture Requires Ethics and Competence AR6007 6 Studio: Architecture Is 1, 2